julzhk/til/README.md

 A collection of concise write-ups on small things I learn day to day across a variety of languages and technologies.
 These are things that don't really warrant a full blog post.
 Inspired by [jbranchaud/til](https://github.com/jbranchaud/til) and https://til.simonwillison.net.

-A humble attempt at : [Learning In Public™](https://dev.to/t/learninpublic)
+A discussion about it in [this blog post](https://dev.to/jbranchaud/how-i-built-a-learning-machine-45k9).
+Eg: A humble attempt at: [Learning In Public™](https://dev.to/t/learninpublic)